Two LAPD police officers are still on active duty despite a lawsuit filed against them for violently beating a civilian, who suffered a broken leg.

 Ballew spent about 36 hours in custody before getting released on $50,000 bail.
 No charges were pressed against the man, as the attorney’s office concluded there was not enough evidence.

 Now, Ballew is suing the city of Pasadena, the city’s police department and chief, as well as the two police officers, who are still on active duty, and is seeking monetary compensation for the injuries sustained in the police misconduct incident.

 Unfortunately, most police brutality and police misconduct cases are being kept under wraps by police departments.
 Only a few are actually reported and publicized by the media.

 If your civil rights have been violated in Los Angeles or elsewhere in California, contact a Los Angeles police misconduct attorney immediately to find out the best legal options available in your particular case.

-Call our police misconduct lawyers at 818-835-5735 or send an email to get a free initial consultation on how to bring police officers and law enforcement officials to justice and obtain compensation for your injuries and damages.
+Call our police misconduct lawyers at 818-610-8800 or send an email for a free case evaluation. on how to bring police officers and law enforcement officials to justice and obtain compensation for your injuries and damages.